spark3dp/print-manager/README.md

 5. node Server.js (will start server on localhost:9998)
 6. Go to: http://localhost:9998/printdb/printertypes to see normal execution

-You can fork this project and if you want submit contributions back you must complete the contributers agreement.
+You can fork this project.
+If you want to submit contributions, please complete the contributers agreement.

-If see any issues please use the github issue mechanism.
+If you see any issues please use the github issue mechanism.

-If Building on Windows make sure to install Bonjour SDK from the Apple Store and make sure the variable  BONJOUR_SDK_HOME is set to the location.
+If you are building on Windows, install Bonjour SDK from the Apple Store and make sure the variable  BONJOUR_SDK_HOME is set to the location.

 *Here is an example of localConfig.json for Windows.